Jax-ai/100-days-of-code/Journal/Day 2.md

     - Completed 34 more lessons
     - Almost complete with the Basics
     - Can we complete this course in 1 Week?

+## More Updates

+Made some more progress, currently at 90//116